AXIHIXA/Memo/CppNotes/README.md

 ```
 int i = 0;
-int *const p1 = &i;        // we can't change the value of p1; const is top-level
+int * const p1 = &i;        // we can't change the value of p1; const is top-level
 const int ci = 42;          // we cannot change ci; const is top-level
-const int *p2 = &ci;       // we can change p2; const is low-level
+const int * p2 = &ci;       // we can change p2; const is low-level
-const int *const p3 = p2;  // right-most const is top-level, left-most is not
+const int * const p3 = p2;  // right-most const is top-level, left-most is not
-const int &r = ci;         // const in reference types is always low-level
+const int & r = ci;         // const in reference types is always low-level
 ```

 ### ○ `constexpr`